 YNAB offers the option to securely connect all of your bank and credit card accounts, or enter everything manually.
 Then, all you have to do is import your transactions into budget categories.

-In addition to being available on the web, YNAB has a mobile app feature available through the App Store or Google Play.
-You can use the same login credentials for the mobile app that you do for the desktop version.
+In addition to being available on the web, YNAB has a mobile app on the App Store and Google Play store.
+You can use the same login credentials that you do for the desktop version.
 And everything that you can do on the web platform, can also be done on the mobile apps.

 YNAB has several detailed blog posts and topics that are updated regularly.
 They discuss habits, behavior, and other mindset shifts needed to stick to your budget.

 If you want to see how other people are using YNAB, you will also have access to other YNAB users who share their budgeting strategies, questions, and helpful tips.
 Get support and encouragement from other YNAB users, and share your stories in the forum.

 Priced at $14.99 per month or $98.99 per year, YNAB will give you a high return on investment when you see how much you save with this budgeting program.
 YNAB offers a 34-day free trial so that you can see for yourself if it’s a good choice.
 The best part?
 They don’t even ask for your credit card information!

 YNAB is currently giving college students a free year of use.
 All you have to do to claim your free year is to provide "proof of student-hood" such as a college ID, tuition statement, or transcript.
 This student deal is only good for one year of free membership.
 But if you decide to continue using YNAB after you free year is up, you'll get a one-time 10% discount on the annual plan.

 YNAB might be the most powerful budgeting tool on the market today.
 But that doesn't necessarily mean that it will be the best fit for everyone.